DUNE/FD_CE/QC/ChipTesting/Integration/README.md

 ## Status

 ## Recent Changes

+- **Burning Serial Number State:** Added new "Burning Serial Number" state between testing and writing to HWDB.
+This state automatically calls the `BurninSN()` function from `Auto_COLDATA_QC.py` to burn serial numbers into COLDATA chips after successful testing.
+- **Simulation Mode Rename:** Renamed `BypassRTS` boolean to `simulation_mode` for better clarity.
+When `True`, the system runs in simulation mode without hardware interaction.

+### Previous Updates
 - **Log-Driven State Transitions:** Added support for monitoring a log file and triggering state transitions automatically when a log line matches a state name, enabling seamless integration with external robot software.
 - **Chip Position Population:** Added interactive user input for populating chip positions.
 Users can choose between manual entry (one chip at a time) or automatic full tray population.
 Manual mode includes input validation for all fields (tray: 1-2, column: 1-10, row: 1-4, DAT: 1-2, DAT socket: 21-22, label: CD0/CD1).
 - **MoveChipsToTray Implementation:** Added `MoveChipsToTray()` function integration in the "Moving Chip to Tray" state, matching the pattern used for `MoveChipsToSockets()`.
 Both functions now receive individual chip data rather than the entire chip_positions dictionary.